QueenieCplusplus/SSCP_Network/README.md

 it allows manger to get values of variables which is set from agent.
 The varaibles includes Routing Table and performance info.

-even SNMP is upgraded to version 2, its vulnerability still remains, which is that its password is easy to be sniffed in the commands process then being faked one by Middleman.
+even SNMP is upgraded to version 2, its vulnerability still remains, which is that its password is easy to be sniffed in the commands process then being faked one by Middleman, when server identifies itself against an agent (community string is sent to agent) and password is sent in commend.

 # Layer 6, Presentation Layer, 表現層